rh-telco-tigers/Knative-Kafka-Broker/README.md

 **Consumer showing kafka sink**<br>

-`bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic sink-topic --from-beginning`
+`bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic sink-topic --from-beginning` <br>

+You can similar promts to check if message is received at Broker src-topic.